Timothy N. Mathews

 - Rodman v.
-Safeway, Inc. (N.D.Cal.) – $42 million judgment against Safeway, Inc. in December 2015, representing 100% of damages plus interest for grocery delivery overcharges.
+Safeway, Inc. (N.D.Cal.) – $42 million judgment against Safeway, Inc., representing 100% of damages plus interest for grocery delivery overcharges.

 - Ardon v.
 City of Los Angeles (Superior Court, County of Los Angeles) – $92.5 million tax refund settlement with the City of Los Angeles after winning landmark decision in the Supreme Court of California securing the rights of taxpayers to file class-wide tax refund claims under the CA Government Code.